nabeelahmed2006/EDULUMOS-INTERSHIP-TASKS/README.md

 TASK 2:

-Face Recognition Based Attendance System
+Face Recognition Based Attendance System:

 Project Overview

 This project is an automated Attendance Management System that uses Computer Vision and Machine Learning to recognize faces and log attendance in real-time.
 It eliminates the need for manual registers by identifying users through a webcam and storing their attendance data (Name and Timestamp) in a CSV file.